WPTravelteam/wp-travel/readme.txt

 == Changelog ==

+= 2.0.3 =
+Release Date:

+Enhancement:

+* Filter added to customize trip enquiry label on price unavailable label.
+* Added partial payment support for trip extra items price.

+Fixes:

+* Hide upsell message for trip extras.
+It is displaying in pricing option even pro is activated.
+* Price per text translation issue fixes.

 = 2.0.2 =
 Release Date: 27th May, 2019

 Enhancement:

 * Added Multisite License compatibility.
-Now One single license is valid for all sub sites using network activate plugin and activate license on network.
+Now One single license is valid for all subsites using network activate the plugin and activate a license on a network.
 This will work for all subsites.
 * WPML compatibility added for settings strings.
 * Open All and Close All travelers info added in checkout page.
 * Filter added to change admin booking submenu positions.